Dougley/frugal/packages/sentry-remix/README.md

 This is heavily based on the work from [huw](https://gist.github.com/huw/e6749ea2e205e0179d0c87c3a9859f9e), thanks!

-This package is designed to work with the V2 future flags as defined by remix version 1.19.3.
-If you are not using these flags, you will need to make some changes to the code.
+This package is designed to work with remix version 2.0.0 and above, if you are using an older version of remix, please enable all the future flags in your `remix.config.ts` file.

 ## Usage